mbta/screens/docs/tech_specs/0005_eink_widget_endpoint.md

 ![example takeover alert][example eink takeover alert]

 # Unresolved Questions
-- Are the MappingContext and ResponseMapperContext needed as wrappers for `<WidgetPage />`?
 - What about slots?
   - Since Mercury is building their own frontend skin, I believe the layout and sizing needs to be managed on their end.
 Is that true?